 LL.M. applications are accepted on a rolling basis.

 Note: LL.M. applicants are exempt from participating in the annual law school write-on competition, and are not required to complete a student note.

-Membership invitations will be extended by the end of June.
-All membership invitations are extended on the basis of the applicant’s performance in the law school write-on competition (both the quality of his/her write-on article and the accuracy of the Bluebook exercise).
+Membership invitations will be extended by the end of June for the Fall write-on and early January for the Winter write-on.
+All membership invitations are extended on the basis of the applicant’s performance in the law school write-on competition (both the quality of their write-on article and the accuracy of the Bluebook exercise).